AraelT8/OpportunityKnocks/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate documentation.

 ## Contact
-For any Questions or feedback, please reach out to [here](araeltiejerina@gmail.com).
+For any Questions or feedback, please reach out to: araeltiejerina@gmail.com